• Skip to primary navigation

 Instructions

 • Spoon the mussels into bowls, and then pour the sauce over the top.
-Sprinkle the sliced onions and chills over the top and serve with a load of bread.
+Sprinkle the sliced onions and chills over the top and serve with lots of crusty bread.

 Notes